rcarmo/PhotosExport/README.md

 By default, the exporter will **overwrite existing files** at the destination path.

 With `--incremental`, the exporter will instead **skip any resource whose destination filename already exists**.

+## Year override

+By default, the exporter processes assets from the current calendar year.

+To override:

+- `PhotosExport --year 2024`

+The year must be a 4-digit value between 1970 and 9999, inclusive.
+I briefly considered supporting date ranges, but decided against it for simplicity, and I suspect Mankind might change calendars before needing that.

 ## Build / Run